nixpig/syringe.sh/README.md

 > [!NOTE]
 >
-> The intention is to provide the server component packaged as a Docker image.
+> In future this will be packaged for easy configuration and deployment.

 ## Supported SSH key types